Image

 But a new generation of men seems to be rejecting the toxic masculinity inherent in the phrase and radically reinventing it.

-Patchy rain nearby, with a high of 84 and low of 67 degrees.
-Fog during the morning, cloudy in the afternoon, partly cloudy for the evening, fog overnight.
+Sunny, with a high of 67 and low of 45 degrees.
+Sunny for the morning, clear in the afternoon and evening, overcast overnight.